You could take your whole pension pot as one lump sum.

 If you’ve got more than one pension – you might want to think about putting them all in one place so that they’re easier to manage.
 The amount you have in your pension pot affects which options you can take your money through.
 So by combining your pension savings into one, you could change the options available to you.
 It’s also important to compare the charges, features and services between the pension you want to transfer out of and the pension you want to transfer into – to make sure it’s the best option for you.
-Find out what else you should consider before transferring
+Find out about our charge.

 Should you combine your pensions before taking it in one go?

 If you make the total amount in your pension pot more than £10,000 by transferring other pensions into it, you won’t be able to take it as a small pot lump sum anymore.
 And with us, if you have £10,000 or less in your pension pot, you won’t be able to take it as an ‘UFPLS’.
 So it’s worth understanding the difference between these two options – and weighing up the pros and cons of each – before you decide whether or not to combine your pension pots…